-Step forward into Tadasasna, feet apart, and follow with a few arm movements to continue to energise the “seat of energy”, the armpit part of the chest: Baddhanguliyasana, Garudasana and arms, adding Namaskar with hands behind the back in prayer position to open the chest.
+Step forward into Tadasana, feet apart, and follow with a few arm movements to continue to energise the “seat of energy”, the armpit part of the chest: Baddhanguliyasana, Garudasana arms, adding Namaskar with hands behind the back in prayer position to open the chest.

-Go from Uttanasana to Adho Mukha Svanasana (downward facing dogpose) to Urdhva Mukha Svanasana (upward facing dogpose) and back a few times.
-From Adho Mukha Svanasana, step back for Trikonaasna, Parivrtta Trikonasana, Parsvakonasana and Parsvottanasana.
+Go from Uttanasana to Adho Mukha Svanasana (Downward Facing Dog Pose) to Urdhva Mukha Svanasana (Upward Facing Dog Pose) and back a few times.
+From Adho Mukha Svanasana, step back for Trikonasana, Parivrtta Trikonasana, Parsva Konasana and Parsvottanasana.

 Extend the legs forward to Dandasana and then holding the big toes or using a belt around the feet lift the legs up to Ubhaya Padangusthasana.
-Simple cross-leg twist and forward extension follows.
-Further quieten the breath now by taking the legs up against the wall, first straight up and then you can follow with Baddhakonasana and Upavisthakonasana legs, still lying flat and with the legs against the wall, or just bring the legs to simple cross-leg.
+Simple Cross Leg Twist and forward extension follow.
+Further quieten the breath now by taking the legs up against the wall, first straight up, and then you can follow with Baddha Konasana and Upavistha Konasana legs, still lying flat and with the legs against the wall, or just bring the legs to simple cross-leg.

 Finish the sequence by drawing the knees towards the chest to release the back further, and stay a few breaths there letting the body and breath return to normal.